arhohuttunen/coding-revolution/content/post/spring-boot-testing-strategy/index.md

 Some people call tests that are allowed to talk to real collaborators integration tests.
 Some call them **sociable unit tests**.
 Usually, the first group of people think unit tests are **solitary unit tests** that are not allowed to talk to collaborators.
 Essentially, these groups are talking about the same thing.

 The definition of integration test is ambiguous as well.
-As we saw in the previous article, there are both **narrow integration tests** and **broad integration tests** that either test part of the system or the system as a whole.
+There are both **narrow integration tests** and **broad integration tests** that either test part of the system or the system as a whole.

 {{< tweet user="searls" id="1393385209089990659" >}}